-If a patient is marked as 'Not Suitable for CMS Serial Prescribing' in the CMS Status field on the Prescribing module, an automatic EMIS alert is added to the patient's Medical Record.
+If a patient is marked as 'Not Suitable for CMS Serial Prescribing' in the CMS Status field on the Prescribing module, an automatic EMIS alert (EMISNPQA96) is added to the patient's Medical Record.
 Periodically, you should batch remove these unnecessary alerts.
 This process only removes the alert; the 'Not Suitable' flag will remain on the patient's Prescribing module.

 - 1. Go to Searches and Reports > Batch processing > Batch delete clinical code - 2.
 Click OK - 3.
-Search for the GP Assessed NOT Suitable for CMS Serial Rx Clinical Code - 4.
+Search for the Patient unsuit for electronic Chronic Medication Service (CMS)Clinical Code (EMISNPQA96) - 4.
 Highlight it and click Select - 5.
 Click OK - 6.
 Select the Use a Search Population radio button - 7.
-Search for an appropriate 'CMS Assessed Unsuitable for SRx' population and highlight it - 8.
+Search for an appropriate 'CMS Assessed Unsuitable for SRx' population and highlight - 8.
 Click OK - 9.
 Click Yes to confirm you want to delete the clinical code for all patients in the search population - 10.
 Click OK